abhinav937/Lattice_NanoIce/README.md

 2. **Install dependencies manually**: Use your package manager to install build tools
 3. **Run with verbose output**: `bash install.sh --verbose` for detailed error messages
 4. **Check the logs**: Installation logs are saved to help diagnose issues
+5. **Verify USB permissions**: Ensure your user has access to the USB device

 ## License